sangchatb/dx-saga/readme.md

 [![npm version](https://badge.fury.io/js/dx-saga.svg)](https://www.npmjs.com/package/dx-saga)

-dx-saga is a JavaScript library that allows redux-sagas to run on differences in state as opposed to actions.
+dx-saga is a JavaScript library that allows redux-sagas to run on differences in state as opposed to actions to facilitate component development.

+Originally created to handle fetching viewport constrained chart data which requires watching many settings and cancellation of side-effects.

 - `selectorChannel`
-  - run sagas when a subset of state changes as opposed to when actions are dispatched
-  - prevent extraneous side-effects by only running sagas when the subset of state used as inputs changes
+  - prevent extraneous side-effects by only running sagas when the selected state changes
-  - simplify sagas that take multiple actions as inputs by watching the state instead
+  - simplify sagas that watch multiple actions as inputs by watching the state instead
+  - simplify component development when combined with `useSaga`
   - nextAction = F(select(state), saga) where select(state) ⊂ state when select(State) != select(nextState)
 - `useSaga`
   - Start and stop sagas when components mount and unmount
-  - ensure effects, like takeLatest, have their own state per UI component
+  - ensure effects, like takeLatest, have their own state so actions from other UI components don't cancel another components side-effect. [global takeX test](examples/run-saga-behavior/src/take-global/take-state.test.ts) vs [ui instance takeX test](examples/run-saga-behavior/src/take-ui-instance/take-instance.test.ts)
-  - provide component identity and other props using the `ownProps` option
+  - provide `ownProps` to the saga and any selector it uses [useSaga](examples/use-saga/src/App.tsx) [getContext('ownProps')](examples/use-saga/src/SearchBar/saga.ts)
-  - optionally provide a separate `context` from the saga middleware saga
+  - optionally provide a separate `context` and `io` from the global saga middleware
-- serialize execution of code blocks using `monitor.lock`
+- serialize execution of code blocks globally using `monitor.enter/exit`

-## `selectorChannel` usage
+## `selectorChannel` Usage Example

 ```typescript
 const getSearchChanges = (state: RootState): SearchChanges => {